cmaureir/progra-alma/lectures/lecture2.rst

         c = fact_m / (fact_n * fact_m_n)
         return c

-The function calls ``factorial`` three times, and later use the results to compute its result.
+The function calls ``factorial`` three times and later uses the results to compute its own result.
 The same function can be written also in a brief way::

     def comb(m, n):